dhis2/training-docs/content/android/tg_vizdateentry.md

-# Trainer’s Guide to Android Visual Configuration
+# Trainer’s Guide to Visual data entry on an android device

 ## What is this guide?

-This guide is a support document for DHIS2 Academy trainers for the session "Visual Configuration.”
+This guide is a support document for DHIS2 Academy trainers for the session "Visual data entry on an android device.”
 This session follows the standard Academy training approach with

 1. a live demo session where the trainer demonstrate and explain the features, and